BNasmith/PTForsyth/PTFWorkofChrist.md

 moral order of which our conscience speaks.

-Now, if that order be broken, how can it be healed ?
+Now, if that order be broken, how can it be healed?
 If I slit the canvas of this tent it can be patched.
 I make a fissure, but it is not ir- remediable.
 I simply get some one to stitch it up.
 At the worst I can have a new width put in.
 But